ucsb-cs156/f25/lab/jpa05/proj-courses.md

 Start by logging in on the dokku machine that corresponds to your team number.

-Create a dokku app called `courses-dev-yourGithubUsername` and follow the steps here.
+Create a dokku app called `courses-dev-yourGithubUsername` (for example, `courses-dev-cgaucho`) following the steps at the link below.
 Be sure to include the MongoDB step.

 * <https://ucsb-cs156.github.io/topics/dokku/deploying_an_app.html>